python/devguide/devcycle.rst

 The only changes made to a security branch are those fixing issues exploitable by attackers such as crashes, privilege escalation and, optionally, other issues such as denial of service attacks.
-Other behavioral issues are **not** considered a security risk and thus not backported to a security branch.
+Any other changes are **not** considered a security risk and thus not backported to a security branch.

+Commits to security branches are to be coordinated with the release manager for the corresponding feature version, as listed below in the Summary_.
 Any release made from a security branch is source-only and done only when actual security patches have been applied to the branch.

 .. _listbranch: